SAP/node-hdb/README.md

 });
 ```

-It is also possible to return all rows as an Array where the order of the column values is exactly the same as in the resultSetMetadata.
-In this case you have to set the option `rowsAsArray` to true.
+It is also possible to return all rows as an array where the order of the column values is exactly the same as in the resultSetMetadata.
+In this case you have to set the option `rowsAsArray` to TRUE:

 ```js
 var command = 'select top 1 * from t1 join t2 on t1.id = t2.id';